-Equipment access levels:
+Equipment access levels

 - Free use: Anyone can use these tools if they have done the basic Safety Orientation for the Maker Hub and signed the safety waiver.
 All tools not otherwise identified are considered “Free Use.”

 - Safety Orientation Required: These tools have a set of specific “Safety Orientation” rules that explain how to avoid hurting yourself or the machine.
 “Safety Orientation” consists of a review of these rules, and are all that’s required for access.
 These safety rules don’t explain HOW to use the machine; that training can be given one-on-one or at workshops.
-These machines are labelled “Safety Orientation Required,” and include:
+These machines are labeled “Safety Orientation Required,” and include: